rfc-st/humble/CONTRIBUTING.md

 Translations
 ------------

-'humble' displays errors and messages exclusively in Spanish and English.; supporting another language would require me to review each of the translations alongside the code that uses them.
+<i>humble</i> displays errors and messages <b>exclusively</b> in Spanish and English.; supporting another language would require me to review each of the translations alongside the code that uses them.

-And in keeping with the spirit of this tool :), and so as not to waste your time: I don't have the knowledge or the time for that task.
+And in keeping with the spirit of this tool :), and so as not to <b>waste</b> your time: I don't have the knowledge or the time for that task.

-Therefore, I will not accept any contributions aimed at translating ‘humble’ errors or messages into other languages; instead, I encourage you to contribute in other areas!.
+Therefore, I will <b>not</b> accept any contributions aimed at translating errors or messages into other languages; instead, I <b>encourage</b> you to contribute in other areas!.

 Contributing
 ------------